-• The Committee reviews the interim and Annual Reports as well as any formal announcements relating to the financial statements and guidance before submission to the Board.
+- The Committee reviews the interim and Annual Reports as well as any formal announcements relating to the financial statements and guidance before submission to the Board.
 The review focuses particularly on any changes in accounting policy and practices, major judgemental areas and compliance with stock exchange, legal and regulatory requirements.
-The Committee receives reports from the external auditors identifying any accounting or judgemental issues requiring its attention;

-- The Committee also meets with management and external auditors to review the Annual Report and Form 20-F, which is filed annually with the Irish Companies Office and with the United States Securities and Exchange Commission respectively; - The Committee regularly reviews risk management reports completed by management; - The Committee conducts an annual assessment of the operation of the Group's system of internal control based on a detailed review carried out by the internal audit function.
+The Committee receives reports from the external auditors identifying any accounting or judgemental issues requiring its attention; - The Committee also meets with management and external auditors to review the Annual Report and Form 20-F, which is filed annually with the Irish Companies Office, the National Storage Mechanism in the U.K. and with the United States Securities and Exchange Commission respectively; - The Committee regularly reviews risk management reports completed by management; - The Committee conducts an annual assessment of the operation of the Group's system of internal control based on a detailed review carried out by the internal audit function.
 The results of this assessment are reviewed by the Committee and are reported to the Board; - The Committee makes recommendations to the Board in relation to the appointment of the external auditor.
-Each year, the Committee meets with the external auditor and reviews their procedures and the safeguards which have been put in place to ensure their objectivity and independence in accordance with regulatory and professional requirements; - The Committee reviews and approves the external audit plan and the findings from the external audit of the financial statements; - The Committee receives reports from the Head of Internal Audit detailing the reviews performed during the year and a risk assessment of the Company; - The Committee has a process in place to ensure the independence of the external auditor is not compromised, which includes monitoring the nature and extent of services provided by the external auditor through its annual review of fees paid to the external auditor for audit and nonaudit services.
+Each year, the Committee meets with the external auditor and reviews their procedures and the safeguards which have been put in place to ensure their objectivity and independence in accordance with regulatory and professional requirements; - The Committee reviews and approves the external audit plan and the findings from the external audit of the financial statements;

+- The Committee receives reports from the Head of Internal Audit detailing the reviews performed during the year and a risk assessment (including a semi-annual Enterprise Risk Management Register) of the Company; - The Committee has a process in place to ensure the independence of the external auditor is not compromised, which includes monitoring the nature and extent of services provided by the external auditor through its annual review of fees paid to the external auditor for audit and non-audit services.
 Pre-approval from the Committee is required for all non-audit services to be provided by the external auditor.
 The Committee's review process was reviewed and updated during fiscal year 2017 to ensure full compliance with EU Audit Reform legislation which is applicable to the Company's financial year commencing April 1, 2017.
 Only those services deemed permissible under Statutory Instrument No. 312 of 2016 and U.S. SEC rules, may be provided by the external auditor.
-Accordingly, the external auditor is permitted to provide nonaudit services that are not, or not perceived to be, in conflict with auditor independence, provided it has the skill, experience, competency and integrity to perform the work, and is considered by the Committee to be the most appropriate party to provide such services in the best interests of the Company.
-Furthermore, effective for the Company's financial year commencing April 1, 2020, permitted non-audit services will be capped at 70% of the average statutory audit fees over the preceding three years.
-Details of the amounts paid to the external auditors during the year for audit and other services are set out in Note 22 on page 229; and - The Committee receives presentations in areas such as treasury and taxation operations, information systems and security, including cyber security, and specifically in relation to the Group.
+Accordingly, the external auditor is permitted to provide non-audit services that are not, or not perceived to be, in conflict with auditor independence, provided it has the skill, experience, competency and integrity to perform the work, and is considered by the Committee to be the most appropriate party to provide such services in the best interests of the Company.
+Furthermore, effective for the financial year which is the subject of this report, permitted non-audit services will be capped at 70% of the average statutory audit fees over the preceding three years.
+Details of the amounts paid to the external auditors during the year for audit and other services are set out in Note 20 on page 227; and - The Committee receives presentations in areas such as treasury and taxation operations, ESG, information systems and security, including cyber security, in relation to the Group.